Bishopgate Medical Centre

 Although the prescription line option is only available from 9 -12 we will accept prescription requests on an afternoon - just press the make appointment option on the phone.

-The doors to the practice are now locked and patients only allowed in for appointments arranged by a clinician.
 Please do not attend the surgery unless we have requested you to do this.
 You cannot pick up prescriptions or sicknotes you must nominate a chemist for medications to be sent electronically.

 To reduce your chances of catching COVID-19 and reduce pressure on Bishopgate Medical Centre during this busy time, appointments will be carried out over the phone, via video consultations or by e-consultations unless there is a clinical need for you to come into the practice.
 This will help minimise risk while continuing to ensure people get the care and advice they need.